lixiang117423/getNLR-pairs/README.md

 ### Annotate NLR loci  of the two methods' results

-Loci annotation of NB-ARC domain predicted by HMMER with [NLR-Annotator](https://github.com/steuernb/NLR-Annotator).
+Loci annotation of NB-ARC domain predicted by HMMER and  NLR-Annotator with [NLR-Annotator](https://github.com/steuernb/NLR-Annotator).

 ````sh
 # merge all IDs